nitsaurabhjain/javascript/README.md

 ```

 * Minimize DOM usages whenever possible because it's expensive operation
+  * **I believe DOM is a swming pool and element is coin. so it's not good to dive in swming pool to find the coin**

 ## Some more point about JS
 *  ==, !=  perform type convension